tqdm/tqdm/README.rst

 an 800ns/iter overhead.
 It's a matter of taste, but we also like to think our version is much more visually appealing.

+tqdm works on any platform, in any console or in a GUI, and is also friendly with IPython/Jupyter notebooks.

 Installation
 ------------